AARTA - Akita Advocates Relocation Team Arizona

 AARTA can provide a list of Known, Good, Ethical & Reputable breeders, of ANY breed, with active breeding programs.
 Just Ask -- we're well connected!
 We can recommend local breeders quickly, others may take a couple of days using our well developed network.

-Please be aware too that some of these so-called "breeders" are very slick marketers & abound online, YouTube, etc. For example, who would post anything less than glowing on a testimonial page?
-Odds are anybody makes someone happy some of the time.
-As the saying goes "Even a broken clock is right two times every day" right?
-Don't get sucked into pages of glory, go and visit the breeder often, sit in their home, see their ribbons, get to know them.
+Please be aware too that some of these so-called "breeders" are very slick marketers & abound online, YouTube, etc. Don't get sucked into pages of glory, GO, VISIT, sit in their home, see their champion dogs' ribbons, get to know the people and their dogs - BEFORE BUYING.

 Most will ship to you wherever you are, without concern for matching personalities, or other pets in the household.
 Some even claim to "rescue" Akitas.... you be the judge.
 Forwarned is forearmed.
 Do your homework before falling in love with an online photo.